Previous Application Breakdown

-An additional email will be sent out prior to January 1st with instructions on how to access the application.
+An email will be sent out prior to t with instructions on how to access the application.
 Looking forward to the application process, here are some things you can anticipate:

 - Making an account with a username and password to access the application to complete on your own time.